70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Piazza Maggiore, Bologna

 Piazza Maggiore is the main square in Bologna, located in the city’s historic center.
-It represents the city’s cultural heritage and the beautiful architecture of Bologna.
+It represents the city’s cultural heritage and beautiful architecture.
 Surrounded by beautiful historic buildings, the piazza is a popular spot for tourists and locals to gather and enjoy the city’s beauty.

 Suggested Reading: Is Bologna Worth Visiting?
 Your All-Inclusive Travel Guide

-There are several must-see sights around Piazza Maggiore, including the beautiful Fountain of Neptune and the Basilica di San Petronio, one of the largest churches in the world.
-Visitors should also walk through the nearby Quadrilatero market with local food and craft vendors.
-Climbing the Asinelli Tower is also recommended, which offers a beautiful view of the piazza and the city.
+Several must-see sights surround Piazza Maggiore, including the beautiful Fountain of Neptune and the Basilica di San Petronio, one of the largest churches in the world.

 Recommended Reading: Best Bologna Wine Tours & Tastings to Try